The Cabinet is a group of councillors who take most of the decisions about what we do.

-The Cabinet is made up of the Leader of the Council and nine other councillors, called Cabinet Members, chosen by the Full Council.
-The Cabinet meets eight times a year.
+The Cabinet is made up of the Leader of the Council and nine other councillors, called Cabinet Members, appointed by the Leader.
+The Cabinet meets about eight times a year.

 Each Cabinet Member looks after an individual area of responsibility.
 They make decisions on how our policies and services are delivered within those areas.

-In sharing decision-making within the Cabinet or by making them as individual, the Cabinet ensures that decision are identifiable, open and accountable to the public.
+In sharing decision-making within the Cabinet or by making decisions individually, the Cabinet ensures that decisions are identifiable, open and accountable to the public.
 It also encourages stronger community leadership in Camden.

 Community leadership means communicating our priorities clearly and taking responsibility for making change happen - and it means ensuring all our communities can play an active role in making Camden a better place to live.
 This is by no means a new thing and we are already involved in countless initiatives to engage people in decision-making, and keep you informed about our plans and priorities.

 The Cabinet provides leadership at the top level.
-It drives forward our Community Strategy and oversees its delivery.
+It drives forward Our Camden Plan and oversees its delivery.
 Members of the Cabinet also provide leadership within local partnerships.
 And of course, members of the Cabinet continue to act as ward representatives in the same way as other councillors.

 Non-Cabinet councillors have a community leadership role through representing their local areas and their scrutiny work.
 They sit on Scrutiny Committees which investigate the performance of particular council services and make recommendations for change.
 As part of their work, Scrutiny Committees welcome the views of as many people as possible about how the council is run.